 A self-described “Palace for Ayurveda,” the Kerala-based Kalari Kovilakom certainly takes its treatments seriously.
 The retreat professes to practice Ayurveda in its purest form, and that’s hard to argue with once you know that all the herbs used in its treatments are sourced from the venue’s very own, private gardens.
 Meanwhile, guests are cooked purifying meals in the Ayurvedic kitchen, and enjoy everything from personalised massages and baths to herbal treatments and consultations from on-site physicians.

 Soukya, founded by holistic health expert Dr. Mathai, certainly ranks among the most intensive retreats for Ayurveda in India.
 Based in Bangalore, the center counsels attendees in the healing arts while pursuing only the most traditional practices.
-During massages, hot oil treatments, sessions with herbal poultices and other therapies, individuals are treated with oil and herbs specifically chosen to suit their humours.
+During massages, hot oil treatments, sessions with herbal poultices and other therapies, individuals are treated with oil and herbs specifically chosen to suit their humors.
 Yoga classes accompany the sessions, while other naturopathy therapies – from mud baths to breathing exercises – are sure to enliven.

 Somatheeram Health Resort

 Somatheeram was one of the first Ayurvedic retreats in India © Somatheeram